ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

-In the zero-shot regime, we consider the recent open-source OPT-IML and LLAMA-2 models from~\cite{Iyer2022OPTIMLSL, touvron2023llama} as well as FLAN models introduced in~\cite{Chung2022ScalingIL, Tay2022UL2UL}.
-We also present results on the closed-source, private GPT-3.5-turbo~\cite{Ouyang2022TrainingLM}.
-As zero-shot ArcheType is model-agnostic, we report results from the three best-performing architectures in our experiments -- see \Tabref{tab:main-results-zs}.
+\myparagraph{Zero-Shot Models.} In the zero-shot regime, we consider the recent open-source OPT-IML and LLAMA-2 models from~\cite{Iyer2022OPTIMLSL, touvron2023llama} as well as FLAN models introduced in~\cite{Chung2022ScalingIL, Tay2022UL2UL}.
+We also present results on the closed-source, private GPT family of models from OpenAI~\cite{Ouyang2022TrainingLM}.
+As zero-shot ArcheType is model-agnostic, we report results from the three best-performing architectures in our experiments (\Tabref{tab:main-results-zs}).